How do I get vaccinated without an appointment?

 - Invitation from your medical specialist if you are coming for a third shot

 Come on your own unless it is really necessary.
 If you cannot come to the vaccination centre alone, you can bring one other person.
 If you are a wheelchair user for example.
-Young people between the ages of 12 and 17 may come with a parent or guardian.
+Young people aged below 18 may come with a parent or guardian.

 The whole process, from the intake to getting the shot, normally takes half an hour.
 That includes a 15-minute waiting time after your vaccination.
 Occasionally, it may take a bit longer if there are many people at the vaccination centre.
 Remember that you will need to complete a questionnaire about your health.